- Nightstop Ontario North America's first Nightstop one year on

-“Within York region, on the surface it doesn’t seem like there is a homelessness issue, however we have many youth couch surfing staying up at McDonald’s all night or 24 hour Coffee shops.
+“Within York region, on the surface it doesn’t seem like there is a homelessness issue, however we have many youths couch surfing, staying up at McDonald’s all night or in 24 hour coffee shops.

-“It’s difficult to provide an accurate number of homeless youth within York Region, because we can’t obviously see it.
-There has been a point and count study and the study estimated there was an average of 300 homeless young people per night.”
+“It’s difficult to provide an accurate number of homeless youth in the York region, because we can’t obviously see it.
+There has been a point and count study and the study estimated there were on average 300 homeless young people each night.”